-The Legal implications on lending to the sector are covered in further detail in section 5.2 Legal Due Diligence: Applicable Legal Framework for Lending to the Sector.
+The Legal implications on lending to the sector are covered in further detail in section 4.3 Legal Due Diligence: Applicable Legal Framework for Lending to the Sector.

-In essence, Counties cannot guarantee WSPs commercial loans without the approval from National Treasury.
-However, having a significant role to play in the management of WSS services under devolved system, some form of County Government consent is required for significant borrowing to affirm that the proposed infrastructure is in line with the County WSS investment strategy.
-A sample approval and Memorandum of Understanding that a WSP needs to obtain from Counties to support commercial lending is included in section 6.5.
+In essence, Counties cannot guarantee WSPs commercial loans unless with the approval from National Treasury.
+However, having a significant role to play in the management of WSS services under devolved system, some form of County Government consent is required for significant borrowing and more so to affirm that the proposed infrastructure is in line with the County WSS investment strategy.
+A sample letter of comfort that a WSP needs to obtain from Counties to support commercial lending is included in Appendix 6: County Government Approval Template for Borrowing.